Money Secrets

 In this podcast, Money Secrets, host Fiona (Fi) Johnston, Chartered Accountant, small business advocate, and impact enthusiast, dives into the conversations we need to have about money.
 The secrets that once stayed behind closed doors (or on the golf course) are finally out in the open.

 Fi’s mission?
 To get more money into the hands of good people, like you.
-She believes small businesses have the power to change the world, and the key to making a bigger impact is to make, and manage, more money.
+She believes small businesses can change the world, but only if we’re making money and managing it well.

 ________________________________________________________________________